-Choosing; purposeful; combinations; recall; remembrance; appropriate use of instruments; spontaneous; generate and develop, model, sharing ideas, commenting, expression; playing musical instruments in different ways (more extended ways - timbre, dynamics), evaluate ideas, adapting, presentations and performances.
+Generate and develop, sharing ideas, commenting, expression; evaluate ideas, adapting, presentations and performances.

 - Use their voices expressively and creatively by singing songs and speaking chants and rhymes. - Play tuned and untuned instruments musically. - Listen with concentration and understanding to a range of high quality live and recorded music. - Experiment with, create and select sounds using the inter-related dimensions of music.